Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Other must have rules include Certification of the Critical Industrial Information System using an audit, based on a Risk Assessment.

-Legal rules are important.
-However, these rules often represent serious compliance challenges for industry.
+Although all legal rules are important, some of these often represent serious compliance challenges for industry.

 An example is the comprehensive Cartography of Industrial Assets including hardware, software, and all related information.
 This rule is a must have for Critical Industrial Operators.
 However, our experience shows that the rule is not always achievable, for reasons including: